And a telephone number if you want to be on the program and we get back to phones later on is 800-282-2882.

 Why can't Obama reach out to me?

-I have offered, I have offered to build a bridge, build a road from the EIB network to the White House to explain my bipartisan stimulus plan to him.
+I have offered, I have offered to build a bridge, build a road from the EIB network to the White House, to explain my bipartisan stimulus plan to him.

-For the people, for the country.
+For the people, for the country, for the American economy.

-Well, look, I think what the president said is true is if leaders in Washington from either party are just listening to one person rather than listening to the millions of voices of their constituents and of the American people, it's usually where Washington goes wrong.
+Well, look, I think what the president said is true, is if leaders in Washington from either party are just listening to one person rather than listening to the millions of voices of their constituents and of the American people, it's usually where Washington goes wrong.

 That's why the American people want an economic reinvestment and recovery plan that gets jobs moving again.

-I think that's why in the end you'll see bipartisan support for the president's plan to do just that.
+I think that's why in the end, you'll see bipartisan support for the president's plan to do just that.

 Hey, Bob, the only thing bipartisan was the people who voted against it.